 1. Start with a “Brain Dump”

 Sometimes there are so many things floating around in my brain that I need time to organize them but I can’t start organizing them until I get them all down on paper or into my computer.
 Take 15 minutes and right now and write down all the random thoughts floating through your head.
-(Here’s 15 minutes of relaxing meditation music to listen to while you complete this task).
 These tasks are taking up valuable brain space that’s cutting into your problem solving ability.
 I just did this and there were 51 items floating around in there.
 (Note to self: I need do this once a week so I’m not so foggy).
 Got this idea from the book, Getting Things Done by, David Allen.
-If you haven’t read it, add it to your kindle now.
+If you haven’t read it, add it to your Kindle now.

 2. Create a List of Simple Financial Tasks